 Unless you have recently emptied your Recycling Bin, the file should still be in there if you accidentally deleted it.
 The file can be restored from the Recycling Bin.
 Any file you delete will be placed in the Recycling Bin as a safety net.
 This adds another step to the method of deleting files.

-Solution 2: Choose the Intelligent Third-Party Tool to Recover Permanently Deleted PowerPoint Files
+Solution 2: Choose the Professional Data Recovery Tool to Recover Permanently Deleted PowerPoint Files

-If you have permanently deleted a PowerPoint file, there is no way to recover it without the help of an intelligent third-party tool.
+If you have permanently deleted a PowerPoint file, there is no way to recover it without the help of an intelligent data recovery tool.
 Some of these tools offer a Restore function that can scan your computer for lost or deleted files and automatically restore them to their original location.
 We recommend you try Tenorshare 4DDiG.
-It is a great tool that can recover permanently deleted files, supports Microsoft PowerPoint, and is easy to use.
+It is a great tool that can recover permanently deleted files, supports Microsoft PowerPoint, and is easy and safe to use.

 - Recover 1000 of file types such as PowerPoint, photos, videos, audios and others.